davidrapu/GitHub-API/README.md

 ﻿# GitHub-API
-This is my first try on using API's.
+This is my first try on using API's and CI/CD.
 This will be upgraded after learning React and Tailwind css